SEUZFY/Reconstruct_3D_Geometry/README.md

 ```

 ## NEED TO FINISH

-(1) Encapsulate the code related to non-linear optimization(tests done but code need to be organized)
+(1) Add timer to perform benchmark test.

-(2) special thanks both to LiangLiang and Nail (with name and email).
+(2) Special thanks both to LiangLiang and Nail (with name and email).